Sniff Bot Society

 Block-based and Python coding

 Students develop hardware intuition and problem-solving skills.
-In the future, select students may be invited to participate in robotics fairs, demo events, or local challenges.
+In the future, select students may be invited to participate in robotics fairs, demo events, or local challenges.5.
+Does each student get their own kit?

 Yes.
-Each child uses a dedicated mBot2 kit during the session β€” no sharing required.
+Each child uses a dedicated mBot2 kit during the session β no sharing required.6.
+Where can I order the mBot2 kit?

 You can purchase the official kit here:

-πŸ‘‰ [Link Order mBot2 on Amazon] (https://www.amazon.com/Makeblock-Scratch-Programming-Building-Technology/dp/B0919F9CKS)
+π [Link Order mBot2 on Amazon] (https://www.amazon.com/Makeblock-Scratch-Programming-Building-Technology/dp/B0919F9CKS)

-This is the same model we use in class.
+This is the same model we use in class.7.
+What programming languages are used?

-Yes, short and engaging homework is shared after most sessions to reinforce hands-on learning.
+Yes, short and engaging homework is shared after most sessions to reinforce hands-on learning.9.
+What happens if a class is missed?

 Sessions are not recorded.
-However, we offer make-up support or recap guidance to help students catch up.
+However, we offer make-up support or recap guidance to help students catch up.10.
+What kind of coding will my child be doing?

 Students will: